 To allow a peak performance in work, your brain needs sustainable energy to perform well.

-Stock your lunchbox with healthy snacks such as healthy fats, macro-nutrients, protein and fiber.
+Stock your lunchbox with healthy snacks such as healthy fats, macro-nutrients, protein and fibre.
 This will allow a higher, quality performance to maintain each day.

 FINALLY…Recognise what distracts you.

 What do you think distracts you?
 Kills your flow?
 Could you improve?
 Yes you can!

 If you are starting to feel unproductive and not tackling the workload as easily as you would like, keep a note book and write down what distracts you or kills your flow.
 You will start to understand where you need to implement changes.

 If you become bored or distracted throughout the working day, refocus and try even harder, continuously put the effort in each day.
 No pain, No gain.

 Keep reaching to the top of the ladder of success.